glotzerlab/hoomd-blue/CONTRIBUTING.md

 ## Update ChangeLog.md

-Add a short concise entry describing the change to the ChangeLog.md.
+Propose a short concise entry describing the change to the ChangeLog.md in the PR description.